 Regular maintenance is always the most important thing when looking after your car.
 We recommend washing your car, coated or non-coated, once a week or fortnight.

 Start the job by detailing your wheels, which if they have been professionally coated, will make our car care products work even better.
 Use Wheely Clean with its pH neutral formula per its directions, as it's safe for quality ceramic coatings.
 Always do one wheel at a time and leave the product on there for no more than one minute before pressure washing it off.
-If the wheels are really grimy and brake dust caked, it's a good idea to give them a quick brush with soft bristle brushes, before rinsing them down.
+If the wheels are really grimy and brake dust caked, it's a good idea to give them a quick brush with soft bristle brushes like our Flat Head and Little Chubby brushes, before rinsing them down.